 The size of a wave depends on its fetch.
 The fetch of a wave it the distance it travels.
 The greater the fetch, the larger the wave.

 The fetch of a wave

 Wind speed also has a significant effect on the size of waves.
 The stronger the wind the larger the wave.
 This is because energy is transferred from the wave.
 Finally, wind duration also affects the size of a wave.
 The longer wind blows over the sea or ocean the larger the wave.

 As waves move into shallow water, they begin to stack up as frictional drag with the seabed increases, the base of the wave is slowed down so the top part is travelling faster.
 This causes the wave to tilt, break and move towards the shore in the surf zone.
-Waves can be constructive or destructive.
+This is illustrated in the video below.